saturncloud/examples/examples/api-flask/README.md

 ### Start the Server

 Lastly, specify the Flask server specifications.
-It is important that you set the port to "8000" and the host to "0.0.0.0" for the API to run properly on Saturn Cloud.
+For users to access the server, the host value must be `"0.0.0.0"` and the port number `"8000"`. `8000` is the only port exposed on Saturn Cloud deployments.

 ``` python
 if __name__ == "__main__":